How can I possibly be detained in Korea?

 - the place of residence of the foreigner is fixed;

-- the risk of suspect’s fleeing is low because he or she has a job or a family in Korea, the risk of evidence being destroyed is low because the suspect made a confession regarding the facts of crime
+- the risk of suspect’s fleeing is low because he or she has a job or a family in South Korea, the risk of evidence being destroyed is low because the suspect made a confession regarding the facts of crime

 the chance of the investigation proceeding further without detention is high.